termux-user-repository/tur/README.md

 ## Request
 *Request to all TUR users.*

 Please don't Discuss/Open issues about any of TUR packages in Termux Offical forum.
 TUR packages are not Termux official packages so any discussion just waste time of Termux maintainters.
-Users are free to discuss/open isuess here.
+Users are free to discuss/open issues here.

 ## Contribution